 - Seek your own mental and physical health support

 Addiction can strain any relationship.
 It can be challenging for loved ones to understand addiction, and it can be hard for someone living with addiction to ask for help, communication, and accept support.
 Experiencing extreme guilt and shame is common with Vicodin use and other drug addiction.
-This is even more common among people living with mental health disorders.
+This is even more common among people living with mental health conditions.
 It’s essential to never use accusatory language or place blame on a loved one for abusing Vicodin.
 It’s equally important not to blame yourself and work with your therapist and support system during a loved one’s recovery.

 Learn More About Vicodin Addiction Treatment in New Hampshire

 Knowing how to help a loved one dealing with Vicodin addiction can be hard.
 If you or someone you love is struggling, the team at A Better State is here to help.
-With daytime and evening intensive outpatient programs (IOPs) or partial hospitalization programs (PHPs), our holistic clinic is here to help uncover and treat addiction causes, including mental health disorders.
+With daytime and evening intensive outpatient programs (IOPs) or partial hospitalization programs (PHPs), our holistic clinic is here to help uncover and treat addiction causes, including mental health conditions.
 Our clinic specializes in trauma-informed treatment for:

 - Substance abuse